In 2022, tuition for full-time students at Montgomery College was $9,570 a year for in-state students and $13,098 a year for out-of-state students.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
-Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.
+Schools sometimes waiver tuition for certain groups, to offset the cost of attending.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.

 Check the financial aid website for more information on payment plans and tuition waivers.